What is the difference between a personal loan and a signature loan?

 Member

-by leonor , a year ago
+by leonor , 2 years ago

 @garnet.barrows A personal loan is a loan that is typically used for personal expenses such as home improvements, debt consolidation, medical bills, or large purchases.
 It is usually backed by a bank or other financial institution and is typically unsecured, meaning you don’t have to provide any collateral.